Treatment for BPH

 - Same day discharge and short recovery time

-This technique allows for the direct removal of prostate tissue, similar to what occurs during the more traditional transurethral resection of the prostate (TURP).
-However, since the tissue is vaporized using the laser, bleeding is minimal.
+The Greenlight technique allows for the direct removal of prostate tissue, similar to traditional transurethral resection of the prostate (TURP.
+However, because the laser vaporizes the tissue, there is minimal bleeding and typically a faster recovery.
 That allows most patients to go home from the hospital on the same day as the procedure, often without the need for a urinary catheter.